SCOTT PERRY; BARD OF BRAY email@example.com; 0044 7941 096207

 I have over 40 professional awards.
-I know they're important, these awards, because I'm citing them here, but I stopped entering competitions around 2010 when I realised I was happier spending the absurd entry fees on food.
+I know they're important, these awards, because I'm citing them here, but I stopped entering competitions around 2010 when I realised I was happier spending the enormous entry fees on food.
 I like creating positive change and seeing the effect on clients, that's where the pleasure lies.

 Part of this positive change includes building teams of the highest-calibre graphic designers, illustrators, photographers and IT experts to deliver the entire project... and manage it into the future.
 Having a strategist who understands the genesis of the brand creatively, and that can continue guiding the process and participants from start to finish by delivering the written communications is a rare advantage.
-The insight and continuity for everyone involved is very valuable.

 I started as a playwright – amazingly 'Bookends' still gets put on over twenty years later: you can buy it from the Samuel French bookshop or Amazon.
 A sensitive ear for character, dialogue and narrative translates perfectly to the world of business.
 When I have some spare time, I'm working on a number of books for children, and some food books, and a few other publishing projects.
 And looking after the plants and skiing and going to see Atletico Madrid and watching films and reading and going to the market and there's never enough spare time, is there?
 There's just not enough time.
 So I try to make the time we spend collaborating together special, every second, because this time we have is incalculably valuable, and there to be enjoyed.